 The judges in their sole discretion may refuse any entry at any time if the video content is deemed inappropriate.

-Participants are able to submit entries into both te reo Māori and/or English.
+Participants can submit entries into both the Te Reo Māori and/or English categories.

 This year’s video competition kaupapa/topics is not limited to the Second World War – World War One research material and information will also be considered for this competition.